Retr0680/proton-linuwux/README.md

 **How do I launch games using these Proton builds?**

 - **Steam:**
-  I. Extract the builds to your Steam compatibility folder:
+  1. Extract the builds to your Steam compatibility folder:
      - **Steam Native:** `~/.local/share/Steam/compatibilitytools.d/`
      - **Steam Flatpak:** `~/.var/app/com.valvesoftware.Steam/.local/share/Steam/compatibilitytools.d/`
-  II.
-Restart Steam.
+  2. Restart Steam.
-  III.
-Right-click your game, go to **Properties > Compatibility**, check **Force the use of a specific Steam Play compatibility tool**, and select your custom build.
+  3. Right-click your game, go to **Properties > Compatibility**, check **Force the use of a specific Steam Play compatibility tool**, and select your custom build.

 - **Faugus Launcher:**
-  I. Extract the builds to the correct compatibility folder (same paths as above).
+  1. Extract the builds to the correct compatibility folder (same paths as above).
-  II.
-If using the Flatpak version of Faugus, open **Flatseal**, select Faugus, go to **Filesystems > Other files**, and add the path where you extracted the builds.
+  2. If using the Flatpak version of Faugus, open **Flatseal**, select Faugus, go to **Filesystems > Other files**, and add the path where you extracted the builds.
-  III.
-Open `~/.var/app/io.github.Faugus.faugus-launcher/data/faugus-launcher/games.json`, find your game, look for `"runner"`, and paste the absolute path to your custom Proton folder inside the quotes.
+  3. Open `~/.var/app/io.github.Faugus.faugus-launcher/data/faugus-launcher/games.json`, find your game, look for `"runner"`, and paste the absolute path to your custom Proton folder inside the quotes.
 (Note: you must repeat this step when adding or modifying games).

 3. Open `~/.var/app/io.github.Faugus.faugus-launcher/data/faugus-launcher/games.json`, find your game, look for `"runner"`, and paste the absolute path to your custom Proton folder inside the quotes.
 Note that you need to redo this step if you modify or add new games.